 The Certificate Program in Critical Theory is open only to students already enrolled in Ph.D. programs at the Graduate Center.
-Candidates for the Certificate must take a total of five courses (15 credits) in Critical Theory: one required core course and four elective courses.
+Candidates for the Certificate must take a total of five courses (totaling a minimum of 15 credits) in Critical Theory: one required core course and four elective courses.

 The core course (CTCP 71088 Critical Theory: Foundations and Practices) is an interdisciplinary survey of the most prominent theorists and movements, emphasizing their historical emergence, evolution, and impact as well as their practical applications.
 A wide range of theoretical approaches are studied, including structuralism, deconstruction, phenomenology, post-colonialism, Marxism, hermeneutics, cultural studies, psychoanalysis, and gender studies.